 $ systemctl enable httpd ln -s '/usr/lib/systemd/system/httpd.service' '/etc/systemd/system/multi-user.target.wants/httpd.service'

 If a service is enabled it will during boot automatically.
-In order to prevent to start a service during boot, we have to disable it with the
+In order to prevent starting a service during boot, we have to disable it with the

 disable option and providing the service name.
 In this example, we will disable the service named httpd.